Nearly 500 nonprofits call on Senate to restore IRA charitable rollover

 Because the IRA rollover and other incentives have come under close scrutiny, Independent Sector is working closely with our members and will support coalitions to make the case for bringing greater certainty to these powerful giving tools.

 The set of 55 tax provisions that regularly expire and are reinstated are known collectively as "tax extenders."
 The package includes three charitable giving incentives: the IRA charitable rollover, the enhanced charitable deduction for food inventory, and the enhanced charitable deduction for land conservation.

 After expiring at the end of 2011, the American Taxpayer Relief Act of 2012 (ATRA) extended through 2013 and retroactively through 2012 all three of these charitable tax extenders, as well as the basis adjustment to stock of S corporations making charitable contributions of property.

-The Senate Finance Committee approved a slimmed down extenders package August 2, 2012.
+The language for the ATRA deal was taken in part from a slimmed down extenders package approved by the Senate Finance Committee on August 2, 2012.
 The Family and Business Tax Cut Certainty Act of 2012

 enhanced deductions for books and computer equipment.
 Senate Finance